 Impaired immune function

-In the short-term, anxiety boosts the immune system’s responses.
-However, prolonged anxiety can have the opposite effect.
+In the short term, anxiety boosts the immune system’s responses.
+However, prolonged anxiety and stress can have the opposite effect.

 Cortisol prevents the release of substances that cause inflammation, and it turns off aspects of the immune system that fight infections, impairing the body’s natural immune response.

-People with chronic anxiety disorders may be more likely to get the common cold, the flu, and other types of infection.
+People with chronic anxiety disorders may be more likely to get the common cold, the flu, and other types of infections.

 Changes in digestive function